Anonym-tsk/zigbee2mqtt-extensions/README.md

 Triggers are what starts the processing of an automation rule.
 When any of the automation’s triggers becomes true (trigger fires), Z2M will validate the conditions, if any, and call the action.

+The `for:` can also be specified in triggers.
+If given, automation will be triggered when the condition has been true for X seconds.

 #### Action Trigger

 Fires when action of given entities changes.